-In 2012, we have a large research community, with 11 research postgraduates (many with funding), 8 lecturers actively engaged in research, three research fellows and one teaching fellow.
+In 2015, we have a large research community in Italian studies, with 11 research postgraduates (many with funding), 8 lecturers actively engaged in research and three research fellows.
 This makes the environment a lively and ambitious one.
 Our postgraduates are actively involved with Italian Studies and its research.

 Italian Studies actively promotes its research environment.
-It organises international conferences, including ‘Renaissance Keywords’ (Sept 2008), 'Gender and Sexuality Italian Style' (July 2008) and ‘Silvio Berlusconi and Post-modern Politics’ (December 2012).
+It organises international conferences, including ‘Renaissance Keywords’ (Sept 2008), 'Gender and Sexuality Italian Style' (July 2008), ‘Silvio Berlusconi and Post-modern Politics’ (December 2012) and 'The 2013 Italian Elections - Italian Politics at the Crossroads?'
+(January 2014).
 It has a regular programme of symposia, of invited speakers, and of book launches.
 There are seminars and a yearly Birmingham-Warwick symposium at which our postgraduates can share their research.